 Packing your EDC to prepare for survival situations isn’t easy.
 To get you started, here’s a list of important categories to consider when packing:

-Make sure to fill each of these categories when prepping your urban EDC bag.
-Keep reading to find out why these categories matter and what the best EDC survival items are.
+Make sure to fill each of these categories when prepping your urban EDC supply bag.
+Keep reading to find out why these categories matter and what the best EDC ideas are.

 Not everyone is comfortable carrying a knife, however, and in that case, I recommend a good tactical pen.
 I always carry a pen and notebook, so why not carry a pen that smashes a car window in an emergency or strikes an attacker in the temple and incapacitates them?

 The Hoffman Richter Stinger Tactical Pen is the perfect blend of defense and utility.
 It’s heavy enough to take down an attacker but small enough that you won’t mind carrying this baby everywhere you go.

 Both stylish and discreet, no one will even suspect you’re carrying a deadly weapon.
 It also makes a great writing tool and has replaceable cartridges for when it runs dry.

 Breaking News Alert: Facebook Is Suppressing Politically Conservative Content.
 Join PatriotPlanet.com Today and Let Your Voice Be Heard.

 If you travel after dark or use underground transportation, it’s in your best interest to always carry a flashlight.
 You never know when you might find yourself in the dark and need to see where you’re going.